Apillon/apillon-services/CONTRIBUTING.md

 ### Reporting Bugs

 Before creating a bug report, please check the existing issues to see whether the problem has already been reported.
 If it hasn't, open a new issue and provide a clear and detailed description of the problem, including steps to reproduce it.
+Please also make sure to read our [bug bounty program](./BUG_BOUNTY.md)

 ### Suggesting Upgrades